A Bayesian regularization-backpropagation neural network model for peeling computations: Implementation of BR-BPNN

 \section{Implementation of BR-BPNN}

 In this work, the input vector $\mathbf{u}$ of the BR-BPNN models contains seventeen elements with peeling angle values $\theta_\mathrm{p}$ ranging from $10^\circ$ to $90^\circ$ at an interval of $5^\circ$.
 The corresponding output vectors are the maximum normal pull-off force $\boldsymbol{F}_\mathrm{n}^\mathrm{max}$, the maximum tangential pull-off force $\boldsymbol{F}_\mathrm{t}^\mathrm{max}$, the applied displacement at force maximum $\bar{\boldsymbol{u}}^\mathrm{max}$, the resultant force angle at detachment $\boldsymbol{\alpha}^\mathrm{det}$, and the applied displacement at detachment $\bar{\boldsymbol{u}}^\mathrm{det}$.
 In general, this input-output dataset is randomly divided into training, validation, and testing sub-datasets.
 The training dataset is used to train the neural network model (which in the current work is carried out using the Bayesian regularization-backpropagation method) and the trained model is further validated with the validation dataset.
-The validation dataset, in other backpropagation training algorithms, is used to optimize the hyperparameters for effective training.
-The hyperparameters, like the number of neurons in the hidden layer and the learning parameters such as $\gamma$ and $\lambda$, are defined as the variables required for training the neural network.
-However, for BR based learning networks, the hyperparameters in the form of the regularization parameters ($\mu, \nu $) are implicitly optimized using Eq.~(\ref{eq:obj_func}).
-Therefore, the validation set is not essentially required in this case for optimizing the network hyperparameters.
-Finally, the testing dataset (or sometimes called unseen dataset) is utilized to predict the target output $\mathbf{t}_\mathrm{o}$ and analyze the model performance, accordingly.